NMR Spectroscopy Facility

 • Multiple violations will lead to "refusal of access" to the facility.

-• Repair and opportunity cost (downtime of the system used for maintenance) will be billed directly to the user/Principal investigator who cause the problem.
+• Repair and opportunity cost (downtime of the system used for maintenance) will be billed directly to the user/Principal investigator who caused the problem.

 • Users are responsible for their data.
-All spectra must be saved in appropriate folder on the computer and transferred promptly to their computer using remote connection or portable media.
+All spectra must be saved in the appropriate folder on the computer and transferred promptly to the computer using remote connection or portable media.

 • Do not leave your samples once your experiments have been finished.
-Unlabeled, broken samples, as well as those which were left unattended for more than 5 days will be discarded.
+Unlabeled, broken samples, and those left unattended for more than 5 days will be discarded.

 • All users must follow standard lab safety protocols.
 No food or drink is allowed in the facility at any time.